-There are two batteries in the JANUS 2010 reader:
+There are two batteries in the JANUS 2020 reader:

-Lithium bridge battery This battery backs up the RAM and clock when the NiCad battery pack is discharged or removed from the reader.
+Lithium Backup Battery This battery backs up the RAM and clock when the NiCad battery pack is discharged or removed from the reader.

-NiCad (nickel-cadmium) battery pack This battery provides the main power source to operate the reader.
+NiCad (Nickel-Cadmium) Battery Pack This battery provides the main power source to operate the reader.